Mediobanca buys Arma Partners to boost tech advisory offer

 The remainder can be paid in Mediobanca shares, in which case the transaction's full price would take around 30 basis points off the bank's core capital ratio.

-Mediobanca said the deal would boost earnings per share, based on last year's figures, without providing a number.
+The deal will boost earnings per share, based on last year's figures, Mediobanca said, without elaborating.

-"This transaction ... will have a material impact on the Corporate Investment Banking fees pool, increasing by approximately 30%, and the overall group fee pool, increasing by over 10%," it said.
+"This transaction ... will have a material impact on the Corporate Investment Banking fees pool, increasing by approximately 30%," it said.

+The acquisition, which needs clearing from European, UK and U.S. regulators, is expected to close in the autumn.

+With 86 staff and some $100 million in yearly revenue, Arma was founded in 2003 by Paul-Noël Guély, a former head of software and services investment banking at Goldman Sachs.

-Arma has offices also in Munich, a presence in the United States and a network of affiliated advisory firms in Japan, Australia, Israel, Turkey and Brazil.
+Arma has offices also in Munich, a U.S. presence and a network of affiliated advisory firms in Japan, Australia, Israel, Turkey and Brazil.

+To grow its international footprint, Mediobanca in 2019 acquired French M&A boutique Messiér et Associes and last year hired former Santander and Lloyds top executive António Horta-Osório as senior adviser.

+(Additional reporting by Pablo Mayo Cerquiero in London; Editing by Keith Weir and Mark Potter)

 ((valentina.za@thomsonreuters.com; +39 02 6612 9526;))